RayHightower/RayHightower.com/_posts/2016-01-12-how-to-record-screencasts-with-or-without-quicktime.markdown

 ### Shorter Videos are Better

 Personal preference: I think that short (less than 30 seconds) videos are better for a live presentation.
-30 seconds is enough time to demonstrate a point, but not so long that the audience gets bored watching a video.
-This [Parallella presentation](/blog/2015/08/22/madison-ruby-and-parallella/) includes multiple 30-second videos (some via QuickTime, others recorded with hardware) separated by other material.
+Thirty seconds is enough time to demonstrate a point, but not so long that the audience gets bored watching a video.
+This [Parallella presentation](/blog/2015/08/22/madison-ruby-and-parallella/) includes multiple 30-second videos (some via QuickTime, others recorded with hardware described below) woven together with other material.

 ### Hardware for Recording HDMI Output

-I ran into a brick wall while preparing a presentation on Parallella.
-The Linaro/Ubuntu distro of Linux does not have a Quicktime-like app that records video from the screen. good  I banged
-I banged my head against the wall for several days, looking at multiple video software solutions for Linux on the Parallella.
-None of the “solutions” worked as required.
-But the hardware solution, smaller than an iPhone and available for $150 at Best Buy, worked immediately.
+I banged my head against the wall for several days, looking at multiple screencst recording solutions for Linux on the Parallella.
+None of the software solutions worked as required.
+But one hardware solution, smaller than an iPhone and available for $150 at Best Buy, worked immediately: Elgato HD60.

-Best Buy sells an HDMI recorder for about $150.
-Installation is as simple as plug & play.
-It sits between the source of your HDMI video and the monitor.

 <img src=/images/elgato_parallella_800.jpg alt="Parallella with Elgato Game Capture HD 60" >

-So if you’re recording screen activity on Parallella running Linux, save yourself a headache and use the HDMI capture device.
+The Elgato even records screen activity from the Parallella's frame buffer.
+Recording is easy because the device sits between the Parallella's HDMI output and the HDMI input on the monitor.
+If you’re recording screen activity on Parallella running Linux, save yourself a headache and use an HDMI capture device.

 ### Bottom Line: More Engaging Presentations